 - I like green onion tops here for color, but if you would prefer, a good old grated yellow onion works just fine.
 Remember that grating them makes the flavor stronger, so a tablespoon of grated onion would be plenty per cup of mashed potatoes.

 - Use a neutral oil like vegetable or refined coconut oil to fry yours and use a good pan (I like cast iron) for even heating and that perfect golden crust.

 - Add in some grated cheddar cheese if you’d like, and top them with sour cream and even bacon for that “loaded” potato flavor.
 You can also check out an already loaded version as a base.

 I think so, yes.
 Fry them then lay them in a single layer on a cookie sheet.
 Freeze, then transfer to a zip lock bag for freezing.
 To reheat, bake them from frozen on a cookie sheet or in a toaster oven.
 They may not crisp up like they were originally, but they will still taste great.

 What can I serve with mashed potato cakes?

 I love southern classics like macaroni and cheese (we’re gluttons for carbs in the south), or alongside a rack of crispy baby back ribs.
 As a rule of thumb, it’s a good idea to pair a starch like potatoes with something green (beans, salad, brussels sprouts, etc) and a main protein.

-- 2 1/2 cups well-seasoned chilled mashed potatoes
+- 2 1/2 cups well-seasoned chilled mashed potatoes (see notes)

-- 6 Tablespoons finely chopped green onions
+- 6 tablespoons green onion tops finely chopped

 - 2/3 cup all purpose flour